CALL FOR PAPERS

 The submitted papers could present new results from actual research which might be preliminary or intermediate, or report on lessons learned, or open problems.

-Authors are invited to submit the extended abstract by Mar 31, 2009.
-Submissions should be formatted using the IEEE CS conference style, (template is available from http://smc-it.org/authorinfo.html) and are to be sent to the workshop organizer via email, in PDF form.
-Electronic submission will be required, except by special arrangement with the program chair.
-Authors will be notified of acceptance by April 18, 2009.
-Final, revised versions of accepted abstracts must be submitted by April 27, 2009.
+Authors are invited to submit the extended abstract by May 15, 2011.
+Submissions should be formatted using the IEEE CS conference style, (template is available from http://smc-it.org/authorinfo.html).
+Papers can be uploaded at https://www.easychair.org/conferences/?conf=shm2011.
+Electronic submission in the PDF format will be required, except by special arrangement with the program chair.
+Authors will be notified of acceptance by June 18, 2011.
+Final, revised versions of accepted abstracts must be submitted by June 30 2011.

 All submissions will undergo a thorough review by the program committee (at least 3 reviewers per paper).
 The collection of position papers of this workshop will be published on the workshop website.